Pittsburgh International Airport

 In 2017, the airport became the first in the country to reopen access to the post-security terminal for individuals who are not flying, as long as they can pass through security, after the federal government lifted restrictions put in place after 9/11.
 In 2021, the airport became the first in the world with its own microgrid, which provides power to the entire airport with natural gas and solar power.

-The airport is currently undergoing a $1.39 billion renovation which will include a new terminal for check-in, security, and baggage claim adjacent to the gates.
-The renovation will eliminate the need for the tram and increase the number of parking spaces.
+An all-new landside terminal opened in November 2025, along with renovations to the airside terminal.
+First announced in 2017 and delayed due to the COVID-19 pandemic, construction began in 2021.
+The ongoing renovation will create a new terminal for check-in, security, and baggage claim adjacent to the gates, eliminating the need for the tram and increasing the number of parking spaces.
 Officials emphasized that the renovations would make the airport more suited to Pittsburgh, rather than to US Airways.
-First announced in 2017 and delayed due to the coronavirus pandemic, the renovation resumed in 2021 and is now projected to open in 2025.
-The project will not use any local tax dollars, and airlines will pay most of the costs.
+The project did not use any local tax dollars, and airlines paid most of the costs, which ballooned from a planned $1.1 billion to $1.7 billion.